Bionic Commando Rearmed 2: Gameplay

 Rearmed 2 also features new gameplay mechanics.
 Some of these were first introduced in the 2009 action-adventure game Bionic Commando.
-These include the ability to jump and maneuver known as Death From Above in which the player slams into the ground upon landing from a fall, causing a shockwave to affect nearby enemies.
-Once the game is completed players may opt to activate the game's Retro mode which disables the ability to jump.
-Players can also climb over small obstacles, or onto slightly higher elevations.
-Entirely new to the series are Components; items and attributes that can be equipped to enhance the player character.
-Components include a grenade launcher attachment for the bionic arm and a passive heath regeneration ability.
+These include the ability to jump and maneuver, known as Death From Above, in which the player slams into the ground upon landing from a fall, causing a shockwave to affect nearby enemies.
+Once the game is completed, the player may activate Retro mode which disables the ability to jump.
+The player can also climb over small obstacles, or onto slightly higher elevations.
+Entirely new to the series are Components, which are items and attributes that can be equipped to enhance the player character.
+Components include a grenade launcher attachment for the bionic arm and a passive health regeneration ability.
 The player can upgrade or change Spencer's abilities in the enhancements screen during gameplay.
-Also, new to the series will be the ability to enter a scanning mode known as Bio Vision.
-While in this mode players can search for secrets and scan facts about enemies and locales which may help them progress through the game.
+Another new addition to the series is the ability to enter a scanning mode known as Bio Vision.
+While in this mode, the player can search for secrets and scan facts about enemies and locales which may help them progress through the game.

 Absent from Bionic Commando Rearmed 2 are top-down levels, which in its predecessor symbolized an enemy attack while en route to a location.
 When the game's producer, Rey Jimenez, was asked why they are being excluded, he responded "People liked them because they were in the original, but I don't remember hearing anyone say that was their favorite part of the game.
 It doesn't have the swinging, you know?"
-The game has also linear level progression, without the option to pick and choose the path.
-Players can, however, be able to return to previous levels, using newly acquired abilities and weaponry, to access areas they were previously unable to, similar to Metroidvania games.
+The game also has linear level progression, without the option to choose the path.
+However, the player can return to prior levels by using newly acquired abilities and weaponry, and access areas that were previously unreachable, similar to Metroidvania games.